Annual Report • Updated January 2026

 Final Outlook

-Color trends in 2026 are no longer driven by taste alone.
-They are shaped by display technology, emotional economics, and algorithmic design systems.
+Color trends in 2026 are not just about taste.
+Display technology, emotional economics, and algorithmic design systems all play a role.

 Apply 2026 Trends to Your Designs

-Extract trend colors from inspiration images and generate palettes that embody the aesthetics of 2026.
+Extract colors from inspiration images and generate palettes that match 2026 aesthetics.

 Frequently Asked Questions